 We're calling the new smartphone the Nokia 10, because its predecessor was the Nokia 9.
 However, as noted above we've heard a few different names that the brand could use for its new smartphone.

-Then again, we've also heard Nokia could skip 9.1 and leap straight to 9.2, a name possibly chosen to make up for the fact it could be delayed until later in 2020.
-Indeed, most recently we've heard it referred to as the Nokia 9.3.
+Then again, we've also heard Nokia could skip 9.1 and leap straight to 9.2, a name possibly chosen to make up for the fact it's been delayed so long.
+We've even heard it referred to as the Nokia 9.3, so take your pick.

 Nokia 10 was posited as a name since it's a step up from Nokia 9, and the 9.-something names all imply the phone will be a small step up from the 9 PureView, rather than a whole new thing.

-The name 'Nokia 10' seems increasingly likely as, in October 2020, an official Nokia document leaked that name-dropped the phone.
-Still, as stated, that could end up being different to the Nokia 9.-something.
+The name 'Nokia 10' seems somewhat likely as, in October 2020, an official Nokia document leaked that name-dropped the phone, though the X60 also has a lot of weight behind it given that's more in line with the brand's current naming conventions.

 Nokia 10 / Nokia 9.3 leaks, rumors and news